-Visit the farm at Wester Kittochside for seasonal agricultural demonstrations with the animals and crops.
-Share your photos with us.
+Visit the farm at Wester Kittochside for seasonal agricultural demonstrations with the animals and crops and share your visit with us.

 Meet our new lambs on the farm and in the fields this spring at Wester Kittochside.

-One of our new calf arrivals, Mandy at the Wester Kittochside Farm.
+One of our 2017 calf arrivals, Mandy at the Wester Kittochside Farm.

 Catch a glimpse of the new Tamworth arrivals this spring up at the farm.